OskarCodes/Systolic/README.md

 And you are done!
 The project can then be opened up in Altium.

 ## Contributing
 I immensely appreciate any contribution to this project, no matter the size.
 Please feel free to make a pull request!
+If you have any questions, please do not hesitate to reach out.

 ## Extremely important
 This device is not medically certified, nor is it in its current state intended for use in diagnosis/treatment of any medical conditions.
 Although it may not have harmed me during my testing so far, that does not mean that it is safe.